To-Fujita/Babylon.js_3D_Graphics/README.md

 It is also easy to change the program from above pazzle game to the slipping floor type of game.
 In this time, I had changed the animations for player, textures of walls and the sequence of player's actions.
 This game is also not working well in iOS.

 ## Step-9: Cruising in the sky
-[Cruising in the sky](https://to-fujita.github.io/Babylon.js_3D_Graphics/Cruising_with_clouds.html) : Demo for cruising in the sky
-Next step is for a walk in the sky.
-There are created by next steps.
+There are created by next steps for cruising in the sky with clouds.
 ### 9-1: Create an Environment
-It is created an environment by skybox.
+[Create the skybox](https://to-fujita.github.io/Babylon.js_3D_Graphics/Cruising_in_the_sky_001.html) : As a first step, it is created an environment by skybox.
 ### 9-2: Expressing Passage of Time
+[Set the color grading](https://to-fujita.github.io/Babylon.js_3D_Graphics/Cruising_in_the_sky_002.html) : Next step is to set the color grading with ".3dl" file.
 I have used to provide a color grading texture.
 Please refer to the demo [A colorGradingTexture using a .3dl format](https://www.babylonjs-playground.com/#17VHYI#15)
 ### 9-3: Clouds Shading
+[Added clouds](https://to-fujita.github.io/Babylon.js_3D_Graphics/Cruising_in_the_sky_003.html) : 3rd. step is to add the clouds to the sky.
 I have created based on [Clouds demo](https://www.babylonjs.com/scenes/clouds/).
 ### 9-4: Setting some Materials
+[Cruising in the sky](https://to-fujita.github.io/Babylon.js_3D_Graphics/Cruising_in_the_sky_004.html) : Demo for cruising in the sky
-There are to display the GLTF type formatted 3D graphic data.
+There are added some GLTF type formatted 3D graphic data.

 ## Reference
 - [Babylon.js](https://www.babylonjs.com/): Home page of Babylon.js